iron-software/IronPdf.Examples/examples/angular-to-pdf/README.md

 - Kendo
 - Backbone

-Iron Software acknowledges the need for developers to tailor-make PDF documents that precisely meet client expectations.
-This is achievable through leveraging the [Angular.js PDF rendering capabilities in IronPDF](https://ironpdf.com/javascript-to-pdf/) to ensure your documents look perfect in Chrome.
+Iron Software recognizes that developers might prefer to tailor PDF documents to meet specific customer expectations.
+This customization can be accomplished through the [Angular.js PDF rendering feature in IronPDF](https://ironpdf.com/javascript-to-pdf/), enabling you to achieve the desired appearance directly in Chrome.

-This technique ensures that the resulting PDF documents are an exact match to what you would see in Google Chrome’s PDF functionality.
+Utilizing this approach, the resulting PDF documents will be identical, down to the pixel, to those seen in the Google Chrome web browser.